Navidium-Group/handbook/docs/Remote Guidelines/communication.md

 ## "Flow Mode"

-Everyone needs time in their day whee they need to concentrate and get "Into the flow".
+Everyone needs time in their day when they need to concentrate and get "Into the flow".
 We created a specific status for this in slack to easily inform all of your peers when you're in flow and you may not respond to messages for a while

 ![Flow Mode](/img/inflowmode.png)